aceliwang/potatopsych/Practice - PsychScene Videos.md

 - Collateral information
   - Third party corroboration of his mental state and current function

 ### MEQ 15.3 A medical student on placement asks you what the evidence is for the use of Community Treatment Orders.
 Explain your response.
-List and elaborate (6 marks).
+List and elaborate.
+(6 marks)

 - Evidence for
   - Reduction of hospital readmission rates